vibansal/med263/practical_week2.md

 The fisher_exact function returns two values: (i) the odds ratio and (ii) p-value (two-tailed probability of the odds-ratio being different than 1).
 Is the p-value significant?
 What is the interpretation of the odds ratio?

-## 2. Prioritizing disease genes using gene expression data
+## 2. Using gene expression data for prioritizing disease genes

 Gene expression information can be used to prioritize genes for association with disease.
 The GTEx project (http://gtexportal.org/home/) has generated RNA-seq data using more than 50 different tissues and cell-lines from hundreds of individuals.
 Summary data (RPKM values per gene for each tissue) is available for download from the GTEX website.
 We will use this data to analyze gene expression in disease-associated genes.